tremor-rs/tremor-www-docs/docs/internal/LocalMkdocsSetup.md

 brew install mkdocs
 ```

-## Install extensions
+## Install Extensions

 ```bash
 pip3 install -r requirements.txt
 pip3 install -r python_scripts/requirements.txt
 ```

-This installs the `mkdocs-material` theme which we use, along with other dependencies.
+This installs the `mkdocs-material` theme which we use along with other dependencies.

-To enable syntax-highlighting for tremor-script/trickle code snippets, install our mkdocs-specifc tremor lexer as well:
+To enable syntax highlighting for tremor-script/trickle code snippets, install our mkdocs-specifc tremor, lexer, as well:

 ```bash
 .github/scripts/install-lexer.sh
 ```

-## Generate dynamic documentation and configuration
+## Generate Dynamic Documentation and Configuration

 ```
 make
 ```

-This auto-generates the doc files for tremor stdlib and cli, and also produces the default config file for
-mkdocs (`mkdocs.yml`) file at the end (with the right navigation references to the generated stdlib docs).
+This auto-generates the doc files for tremor stdlib and cli and also produces the default config file for mkdocs, (`mkdocs.yml`) file, at the end (with the right navigation references to the generated stdlib docs).

 ## Build documentation